nahoraggreturn/nahoraggreturn.github.io/_posts/htb/Celestial/2018-08-08-HTB:Celestial.markdown

 categories: HTB
 ---

+If you somehow stumbled upon this blog, then you probably know what [HTB](https://hackthebox.eu) is (May god bless you if you **don't**).

 `_Disclaimer: I’m a noob._`

-Hey everyone, this is my first blog and my english is very **good**....lol.
+Hey everyone, this is my first blog and i'll not mind if you start judging my english while reading cause i know it is very **good**....lol.

 Let's dive in!
 ===

 For me, getting the **user** on this box was more fun and challenging than getting **root**.
-I didn't had much exposure in **deserialization** vulnerability before, but after doing this machine, I am much more confident in exploiting it.
+I didn't had much exposure in **deserialization** vulnerability before, like whenever someone talk about it, i'm like...**WTF** is "deserialization".
+But after doing this machine, I am much more confident in exploiting it.
 So let's start **pentesting**.

 First, I like to go directly to the browser and see if any website is hosted on the machine because most of the time it is.
 But this time, it wasn't.
 So I started with **Nmap** scan.